 About the SETC Teachers Institute: The SETC Teachers Institute is an all-day seminar designed for middle and high school teachers who use or integrate theatre techniques into their classroom, directors of theatre arts programs, teaching artists, and students studying to be theatre educators.

-Start the day by learning easy tech solutions from a panel of theatre technology experts in props, lighting, costuming, special effects and scenic design.
-In the afternoon, we will jump into the Speed Theatre Experience and teaching techniques for the classroom.
-The day will also include lunch and a talk-back session with Teachers Institute Chair Elaine Malone.
-For a detailed description of the program see program highlights below.
+Participants started the day by learning easy tech solutions from a panel of theatre technology experts in props, lighting, costuming, special effects and scenic design.
+In the afternoon, we jumped into the Speed Theatre Experience with guest artist Robert Kallos.
+The day also included lunch and a talk-back session with Teachers Institute Chair Elaine Malone.

 Design Technology Demonstrations

-Expert theatre artists start the day by teaching and demonstrating stress-free tech solutions on “shoestring” budgets.
+Expert theatre artists demonstrated stress-free tech solutions on “shoestring” budgets.

 - Props on a Shoestring, presented by Shannon Robert and Matt Leckenbusch of Clemson University